 Find Your Niche: Writing for the Web

-Writers are often told that they need to have an online presence, but this task can feel overwhelming, even daunting.
+Writers are often told that they need to have an online presence, but this task can feel overwhelming.
+How do you break in?
+What should you focus on?
+Get involved in politics or steer clear?
 This course will introduce you to the "best practices" for web writing and help you dive in successfully.

-We will look at examples of outstanding personal blogs, op-eds, news pieces, and think pieces in order to understand why certain pieces resonate with readers; we’ll also consider pieces that don't quite hit the mark in order to understand what's missing.
-We’ll explore different approaches to web writing, so that you may try a variety of techniques and build on your own interests and strengths.
+We will look at examples of outstanding personal blogs, op-eds, essays and articles in order to understand differences among the forms and why certain pieces resonate with readers; we’ll also consider pieces that don't quite hit the mark in order to understand what's missing.
+We’ll explore various approaches to web writing so that you may try a variety of techniques, building on your own interests and strengths and ultimately finding a public voice that feels right.
 The basics of crafting article pitches, self-promotion, and cultivating persistence will also be covered.

-Whether you have a forthcoming book for which you hope to grow a readership, want to publish articles within your area of interest or expertise on your own website, and/or simply want to learn how to pitch and place articles with online publications, this workshop will provide you with the tools you need to build your online platform.
+Whether you have a forthcoming book for which you hope to grow a readership and/or simply want to learn how to pitch and place articles with online publications, this workshop will provide you with the tools you need to sharpen your voice and build your online platform.